'Why did nobody ask the patients?' Uproar as Chorley GP faces being be kicked out of her practice after 10 years

 “We are committed to the best possible patient care as well as ensuring our staff are happy and supported.
 We are very proud that the quality of our service delivery is reflected in our CQC [Care Quality Commission] results where we have consistent ratings of ‘good’ or ‘outstanding’ across all of our practices, [with] 12 percent being outstanding compared to the national average of five percent.

 “We are very keen to support the wider NHS and provide services for patients more conveniently and closer to home.
-That’s why, in a number of our practices, we offer services such as gynaecology, family planning and minor surgery, which would normally be provided by the local hospital.
+That’s why, in a number of our practices, we offer services such as gynaecology, family planning and minor surgery, which would normally be provided by the local hospital,” Ms. Carey McDermott added.

-“At this time our main focus is on working towards the handover date and ensuring as smooth a transition as possible,” Ms. Carey McDermott concluded.